WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 2.17

-Allows you to filter email addresses which can register.
+Allows you to filter e-mail addresses which can register.

 Defaults to ``.*`` which allows any address to register.

-You can use it to restrict registration to a single email domain:
+You can use it to restrict registration to a single e-mail domain:

 .. code-block:: python